jsonapi-serializer/jsonapi-serializer/README.md

     # The director will be serialized only if the :admin key of params is true
     params && params[:admin] == true
   }

+  attribute :country, if: :show_country attribute :rating, if: :show_rating

+  def show_country(_object, params)
+    # The country will be serialized only if the :admin key of params is true
+    params.try(:admin) == true
+  end

+  def show_rating(object)
+    # The rating will be shown only if it's higher than 2
+    object.rating > 2
+  end
 end

 # ...